 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients prescribed antianxiety medications.
-Antianxiety drugs are administered to patients suffering from anxiety or depression.
+This indicates the percentage of residents given antianxiety medications.
+Antianxiety drugs are administered to residents experiencing depression and anxiety.

 Managing Depression Among Residents